psychedelicious/lifelike/README.md

 - To get some cool symmetry going without drawing anything:
   - Clear the grid
   - Disable edge-wrapping
-  - Set the rule born 0 and at least:
+  - Set the rule to born 0 and at least:
     - for Moore: survive 3, 5 or 8
     - for von Neumann: survive 2, 3 or 4
     - for Hexagonal: survive 3, 4 or 6